What Is the Impact Rule In Florida (And Why Does It Matter)?

-Welcome to Florida’s Impact Rule
+Welcome To Florida’s Impact Rule

-However, the Impact Rule has one important exception.
+However, the impact rule has one important exception.
 In some circumstances, you can recover emotional injury damages even when no impact occurs.
 However, you must suffer some form of physical harm from your emotional trauma in order to qualify for those damages.

 For instance, in the above scenario, what would happen if the driver crashed into and killed the pedestrian?
 The pedestrian’s mother, just a few steps away, may have witnessed the horrific accident or seen her fatally injured daughter just after it happened.
 In turn, she may have suffered a heart attack or other physical manifestations of her trauma.
-In this situation, the Impact Rule would not bar the woman’s claim against the driver.
+In this situation, the impact rule would not bar the woman’s claim against the driver.

-Why Does the Impact Rule Exist in Florida?
+Why Does The Impact Rule Exist In Florida?

 We can see most physical injuries.
 We can also calculate compensation for those injuries by looking at objective evidence such as medical records and hospital bills.
 But emotional injuries are an entirely different story.

-The Impact Rule bars compensation for purely emotional injuries when a plaintiff has suffered no contact.
+The impact rule bars compensation for purely emotional injuries when a plaintiff has suffered no contact.
 Why?
 Because it can be too difficult to calculate those damages.
 After all, how do you determine emotional injuries when no physical injuries have occurred?

-Many states have abolished the Impact Rule.
+Many states have abolished the impact rule.
 Florida sticks with it because of the perceived risk that a damages award in such a case may be an arbitrary number.
 In fact, in an 1893 decision, the Florida Supreme Court described such damages as being “spiritually intangible.”

 With that said, if an impact occurs, a person can recover damages even if the person suffered only emotional harm.
 All that matters is that the emotional injuries came from an impact.

-How Does the Exception to the Impact Rule Work?
+How Does The Exception To The Impact Rule Work?

-How Could the Impact Rule Affect Your Personal Injury Lawsuit?
+How Could The Impact Rule Affect Your Personal Injury Lawsuit?

-- The type of injuries you have suffered physical and/or emotional?
+- Type of injuries you have suffered

-- The cause of those injuries another person’s negligence?
+- Cause of those injuries

-- The extent of those injuries total amount of damages?
+- Extent of those injuries

-If you suffered emotional damages due to a physical impact, then the Impact Rule would not be an issue in your case.
+If you suffered emotional damages due to a physical impact, then the impact rule would not be an issue in your case.
 However, if no impact occurred, the question would turn to how you suffered your physical injury?
 Was it the result of emotional trauma you experienced from seeing a loved one injured or killed?

 One of the hurdles in a negligent infliction of emotional distress case is establishing the connection between a person’s physical harm and the emotionally traumatic event.
 For instance, several months after seeing a loved one killed in a car crash, a person may develop an ulcer due to anxiety brought on by the experience.
 To establish a connection between the ulcer and the accident likely will require the use of one or more experts.

 As you may expect, insurance companies frequently fight these claims.
-They may challenge the connection between the emotional trauma and a person’s physical harm and try to deny or underpay a claim.
+They may challenge the connection between the emotional trauma and a person’s physical harm, and try to deny or underpay a claim.
 At Englander Peebles, we meticulously prepare cases.
 When insurance companies balk at paying claims, we want to be ready to respond with facts and evidence that support our client’s case.

-Get Help from an Experienced Fort Lauderdale Personal Injury Lawyer Today
+Get Help From An Experienced Fort Lauderdale Personal Injury Lawyer Today

 If you have suffered emotional trauma after witnessing the injury of a loved one due to another’s negligence, you should seek help without delay from Englander Peebles.
 Our personal injury attorneys take pride in being outstanding litigators.
 We know how to thoroughly prepare cases for settlement negotiations and trials.